-- When the mulch on top blows or floats off, it’s butt-ugly!
+- When the mulch on top blows off or floats away, it’s butt-ugly!

 I cover both organic and inorganic mulch in the cheat sheet.
-And you’ll choose the perfect mulch for your garden in three easy steps:
+You’ll choose the perfect mulch for your garden in three easy steps:

 - Focus on what plants you want to mulch.